bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 Ans: Any new node must be approved by the network

+Short Quiz 3.
+Not true.
+Mining a full block of transactions is not significantly harder than mining an empty Block.
+Think of adding extra parameters into a function, it doesn't make finding the nonce any harder.
+The only benefit of a spy miner is milliseconds of head start in finding the next block.

+Short Quiz 4.
+True.
+The biggest damage that a spy miner can do is to delay the transaction speed.

 ## Chapter 4

 Q1.
 Why is Bitcoin address(eg 367f4YWz1VCFaqBqwbTrzwi2b1h2U3w1AF) much shorter than the public key we generated?